eduk8s-labs/lab-spring-boot-k8s-getting-started/workshop/content/exercises/step1.md

 The first thing we will do is create a Spring Boot application.
 If you have one you prefer to use already in github, you could clone it in the terminal (`git` and `java` are installed already).
 Or you can create an application from scratch using [start.spring.io](https://start.spring.io).

-Click on <span class="editor_command_link" data-command="spring.initializr.maven-project">this link</span> to generate the code and open it in the IDE.
-Select the webflux and actuator dependencies.
-Or you can use curl in the terminal:
+Click on <span class="editor_command_link" data-command="spring.initializr.maven-project">this link</span> to open the IDE and generate some code using start.spring.io - select the defaults for all options except the dependencies, where you will need webflux and actuator.
+If you don't want to use the IDE wizard you can use curl in the terminal:

 ```execute
 mkdir -p exercises/demo && (cd exercises/demo; curl https://start.spring.io/starter.tgz -d dependencies=webflux,actuator | tar -xzvf -)